 Finally, high introductory prices, super-high renewal prices, and extreme upsells are frustrating like anything.
 Top that with horrible customer support and you will say, ‘count me out.’

-So, if you are a victim and you want a reliable alternative to GoDaddy in 2021, I have a few up my sleeves.
+So, if you are a victim and you want a reliable alternative to GoDaddy, I have a few up my sleeves.
 I will be listing them here in my order of preference, which may be dramatically different from the order you see in other such lists.
 But I am sure, you will find many common providers.
 So, let us begin with best Godaddy Alternatives.

 Best GoDaddy Alternatives for Domain Registration

 In terms of popularity and longevity, Domain.com is by far one of the most well-known and most established domain registrars you will come across.